SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Pinkie jumped up and hugged Rainbow.
 "Yes!"

 Rarity stood up.
-"Yes, it was absolutely amazing!"
+"Yes, it was absolutely spectacular!"

 Rainbow said, after the hug was over, "I do not disappoint, especially for my friends."